dagross/capstone/readme.md

 <img src="./resources/02/EfficientNetB4.jpg" alt="drawing" style="width:600px;"/>

-Still no good results, but we can see on accuracy subplot that model started learning, and processed dataset much faster because of the smaller dataset size.
+Still no good results, but we can see on accuracy subplot that model started learning and processed dataset much faster because of the smaller dataset size.

 ### 4. Custom Convolution Neural Network
 [Link to notebook](files/../code/02_modeling.ipynb)